Terwilliger69105/leafpile.info/_pages/ccreation/majorfeatures.md

 * Character Height
 * Character Weight

-You can follow the actual rulebook way of doing most of these elements, rolling die on tables to see what happens, but it may feel limited or stupid.
-Feel free to just come up with these on your own.
+You can follow the actual rulebook way of doing most of these elements, rolling dice to randomly determine elements, but that may feel limited or stupid.
+Feel free to skip the book and just write these as you please.